 Full-Time

-Hands-On, Real-World Experiences Right from the Start: Project work, field trips, and an 'Open Innovation Challenge' - during the first year of the program, you can demonstrate your expertise and hands-on skills!
+• Hands-On, Real-World Experience Right from the Start: Project work, field trips, and an 'Open Innovation Challenge' - during the first year of the program, you can demonstrate your expertise and hands-on skills!

-Start with Mechanical Engineering and study a variety of options: You start your degree program together with students studying mechatronics and electronics & information technology.
-This gives you a taste of different fields and areas and after your first year of studies, you can easily switch to mechatronics or electronics & information technology, if you want.
+• Start with Mechanical Engineering and study a variety of options: You start your degree program together with students studying mechanical engineering and electronics & information technology.
+This gives you an idea of different fields and subject areas and after your first year of studies, if you want to, you can easily switch to mechatronics or electronics & information technology.

 You can choose your area of specialization from among the following electives: